For Healthcare Providers

 As a licensed and credentialed Audiologist who has worked in a variety of medical settings, I have seen the impact of hearing loss on patients’ entire lives – even how it can make or break patient-provider relationships.

 I provide in-depth physician education on hearing loss and tinnitus, including simple tips that will improve patient satisfaction, follow-through, and retention (whether or not they have hearing loss).
 In our courses, traditional and alternative healthcare providers will receive real-world tools you can implement tomorrow and a clear framework for understanding hearing loss and tinnitus.
 You can help these patients much more than you might think.
-We offer on-site continuing ed tailored to your field of practice as well as continuing ed video courses online.
+We offer on-site continuing ed tailored to your field of practice and office staff training.

 WHAT I KNOW TO BE TRUE: